COLL 005 Information Literacy-Information Technology Skills

 This non-credit course is required of all entering undergraduate students and must be taken at Mills.
 Students must self-enroll and complete the online course during their first semester.
 Passing the course fulfills the General Education Program requirement for Information Literacy and Technology Skills.

 The course explores aspects of information technology as they relate to liberal arts education.
 Students develop an understanding of the basic operations of computers and computer networks; an ability to search databases and the Internet as sources for reliable information; skill in evaluating resources; and an appreciation of ethical and legal issues related to the use of these technologies.
 Skills for incorporating information into documents (facility with word processing, spreadsheet, and presentation software) will be assessed.
 The course is also open to graduate students, and is offered fall and spring each year.

 Students with proven ability and sufficient background in a given subject may apply for an independent study course in that subject.
-Independent study courses are offered for a maximum of 1 credit and are officially numbered 095 for sophomores and 195 for juniors and seniors.
+Independent study courses are offered for a maximum of 3 credits and are officially numbered 095 for sophomores and 195 for juniors and seniors.
 First-year students are not eligible to enroll in an independent study.
-An independent study may be undertaken only upon the recommendation of the head of the department after departmental discussion, and may not be used to fulfill GE requirements.
+An independent study may be undertaken only upon the recommendation of the head of the department after departmental discussion, and may not be used to fulfill Core Curriculum requirements.
 Independent study forms can be obtained online.
 These courses can be taken for a letter grade or as "P/NP."

 Advanced students of proven ability and sufficient background in a given subject may apply to assist a faculty member to do advanced research.
-Directed research is offered to students in the major for a maximum of 1 credit which may not count toward the major.
+Directed research is offered to students in the major for a maximum of 3 credits which may not count toward the major.
 Directed research may be undertaken only upon the recommendation of the faculty research supervisor and the head of the department after departmental discussion.
 Directed research courses are numbered 179 in the department concerned.
-No more than two credits of directed research will count toward graduation credits for the Mills degree.
+No more than six credits of directed research will count toward graduation credits for the Mills degree.
 Directed Research forms are available online.
 These courses are "P/NP" only.